In scoping

 State assemblies.
 State senates.
 City councils that write law.
 The U.S. Congress.
 These are the bodies that draft, debate, and enact the rules everyone else is supposed to follow.
 When they fail, they fail quietly — and the failure is invisible until you measure the gap between what was said and what got voted.

-- Bills die in committee with no public record of why.
-Nine New York condominium ombudsman bills since 2005 — not one floor vote.
+- Bills can die in committee with no public record of why.
+Multiple New York condominium ombudsman bills in recent years have not reached a floor vote.

-- Disclosure requirements on outside income, gifts, and travel are routinely filed late or incompletely, with minimal consequence.
+- Disclosure requirements on outside income, gifts, and travel are sometimes filed late or incompletely, with minimal consequence.

-- Floor votes contradict stated positions.
-Those contradictions are not aggregated or published.
+- Floor votes can contradict stated positions, and those contradictions are not always aggregated or published.

 What TASFGA will track